Quotas and limits

 10.1.2.0/24and next hop in us-west1 cannot be made available to subnets in us-east1.
 Subnets in us-east1 would not have a path to

 Cloud Router enforces quotas on resource usage for a variety of reasons.
-For example, quotas protect the community of Google Cloud Platform users by preventing unforeseen spikes in usage.
-Quotas also help users who are exploring GCP with the free tier to stay within their trial.
+For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
+Quotas also help users who are exploring Google Cloud with the free tier to stay within their trial.

 All projects start with the same quotas, which you can change by requesting additional quota.
 Some quotas may increase automatically, based on your use of a product.